 More than 20,000 residents ride the municipal transit system daily, with over 70 busses navigating 28 routes.
 Additionally, GO Transit buses take students to and from Guelph Central Station and the University of Guelph.

-buying additional electric buses to expand its fleet, reduce the carbon footprint, and environmental impact and increase efficiency.
+There’s talk of investing in a new bus storage facility and buying additional electric buses to expand its fleet, reduce the carbon footprint, and environmental impact and increase efficiency.

 A University City with a Massive Student Population